MapColonies/telemetry/src/semanticConventions/README.md

 ## Development

-The Schema used to validate the json files and to create TypeScript types for the script usage, is defined and managed inside the repo - `schemas/attribute.schema.json`.
+The Schema used to validate the json files and to create the TypeScript types for the script usage is defined and managed inside the repo - `schemas/attribute.schema.json`.

-The schema files are have autocomplete support in VsCode.
+The schema files have autocomplete support in VsCode.
 To change the schema and file associations check the `.vscode/settings.json`.
 > [!IMPORTANT]
-> After any change to the schema, you MUST re-generate the types using the following command:
+> After making any changes to a schema, you MUST re-generate it's types using the following command:
 > ```bash
 > npm run generate:types
 > ```